Generation Z in the United States: Education

 Generation Z is more likely to search for the information they need on the Internet rather than going through a book and are accustomed to learning by watching videos.
 A survey by the Pew Research Center found that teenage girls were more likely to feel excited about what they learned at school than boys.
 A 2022 poll by YPulse found that the top five sets of skills Millennials and Generation Z wished they had learned at school were managing mental health, self-defense, survival skills and basic first aid, cooking, and personal finance.

+During the 2010s, the reading proficiency and mathematical literacy American schoolchildren as a group were on a decline, putting them behind their peers in many other nations, especially in East Asia.
 Many American public schools suffer from inadequate or dated facilities.
 Some schools even leak when it rains.
-It is 2017 report on American infrastructure, the American Society of Civil Engineers (ASCE) gave public schools a score of D+.
+In its 2017 report on American infrastructure, the American Society of Civil Engineers (ASCE) gave public schools a score of D+.
 On the other hand, the majority of American public schools have acquired access to broadband Internet service, thereby increasing the frequency of digital learning.

 The COVID-19 pandemic has badly disrupted the American education system.
 In the early 2020s, different school districts report significant shortages of teachers.
 This problem is not new but it mostly affects students in economically deprived areas.
-Public schools across the United States have had falling enrollments in recent due to population decline and defections to private schools and home schooling.
+Public schools across the United States have had falling enrollments due to population decline and defections to private schools and home schooling.
 As a result, their funding has also fallen.

 Political activists are demanding that books dealing with sensitive topics relating to race and sexuality and those that include coarse language and explicit violence be removed from school libraries.
 How to educate students on American history has been a source of fierce debates, as has the teaching of race and sexuality.
 Support for parents' rights in deciding their children's educational contents and school choice, or the redirecting of tax money via vouchers to fund private schools, has grown considerably.
 To pacify angry parents and to comply with new state laws, many schoolteachers have opted to remove certain items from their lessons.